nbroad1881/pii-data-detection/notes/name_student.md

 - whenever an I-NAME_STUDENT is found, check the previous token
 - Find all words that are title cased and longer than 2 characters, see if they are in name bank (be sure to normalize accents)
   - In the provided set, the following code produces 163888 matches.
 There are a total of 4992533 tokens in the training set.
 (3% matches)
+- I don't think there should be more than one period in the name.

+- Put instructor names as decoys in generated data

 ```python
   matches = list()